 I wrote a lengthy blog post on Week 3 all about the moulding from Novo Building Products.
 Their generous contribution to this room is hard to miss.

-And then, of course, there are the beams.
-While the paneling helps the room feel intimate and cozy by keeping your eyes lower, the beams balance that by drawing your eyes up!
+And then, of course, I’m sure you didn’t miss them…the beams.
+While the paneling helps the room feel intimate and cozy by keeping your eyes lower in this vaulted space, the beams balance that by drawing your eyes up!

 A special thank you is necessary for my sponsors.
 They have graciously shared the products that have made this makeover possible and my vision come to life.